Camp Gan Shalom

 Where will the campers swim?

 While at Location I, we will swim at the Pasadena High School pool.
 While at Location II, we will swim at Ganesha Pool in Pomona.
 Both facilities have large shallow areas in their pools and lifeguards on duty.
-Campers will not be allowed to swim in the pools’ deep areas until they pass a swimming test with the lifeguards.
+Campers will not be permitted to swim in the pools’ deep areas until they pass a swimming test with the lifeguards.

 What if my child does not know how to swim?